nvtrinh2001/nvtrinh2001/README.md

 - 📄 Know about my experiences [here](here)

-- ⚡ My hobbies is watching memes on the Internet, sometimes playing guitar and skateboarding.
+- ⚡ I like watching memes on the Internet, sometimes playing guitar and skateboarding.

 <h3 align="left">Connect with me:</h3>
 <p align="left">